Danielnator/tangoo-privacy-policy/index.md

 Certain features require data to be stored online using Firebase services:

 - **User Accounts**: If you create an account, we collect your email address to enable authentication via Firebase Auth.
 This is required for optional features like Subscriptions and Cloud Backups.
+- **User Feedback**: Tangoo allows users to submit feedback to help improve the app.
+Feedback is collected anonymously and does not include any personally identifiable information.
+Submitted feedback is stored securely in our database and may be reviewed to enhance Tangoo’s features.
+By submitting feedback, you agree that we may analyze and use it to improve our services.

 ### Analytics Data
 To improve Tangoo, we use Firebase Analytics to collect non-personal usage data.
 This includes: